One-loop beta-functions of quartic enhanced tensor field theories: One-loop beta-functions of the model

 \subsection{Integration at arbitrary loops}

-The power counting of the model $+$, provided by Proposition \ref{prop:list+}, gives us a lot of information about the $\beta$-functions of the couplings even in an arbitrarily high order in perturbation theory.
-In this section, we investigate general forms of $\beta$-functions of the couplings in the model $+$ at all orders in perturbation theory.
+The power counting of the model $+$, provided by Proposition \ref{prop:list+}, gives us a lot of information about the $\beta$-functions of the couplings even in at arbitrarily high order of perturbation theory.
+In this section, we investigate general forms of the $\beta$-functions of the couplings in the model $+$ at all orders of perturbation theory.

 \